BarcoCreations/Python_portfolio/README.md

 # Python_portfolio
 python projekty
 I made this programs in Visual Studio.
-Main Program is for start menu where you can choose your program.
+Main Program is for start menu where you can choose program which you like.